AdobeDocs/commerce-admin.en/help/stores-purchase/terms-and-conditions.md

 1. (Optional) Enter the **Content Height (css)** in pixels to determine the height of the text box where the terms and conditions statement appears during checkout.

-   For example, to make the text box one inch high on a 96 dpi display, enter `96`.
+   For example, to make the text box 1 inch high on a 96-dpi display, enter `96`.
 A scroll bar appears if the content extends beyond the height of the box.

 1. Click **Save Condition**.